apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/tips_and_tricks_robustness.md

 }
 ```

-**Avoid**: Relying on the absence of an element that may have been simply updated or changed.
+**Avoid**: Relying on the absence of an element that may have been updated or changed.

 ```js
 async function isPaymentSuccessful() {